 28. A Smart Home Starter Kit

 If your tech-loving dad wants to start outfitting his smart home, a smart light starter kit from Philips Hue is a great first step.
 Generally regarded as the best smart light system, Philips Hue bulbs work with Alexa, Google Assistant, and Apple Home.
-They allow Dad to program the lights to turn on and off automatically, dim, and change color to create just the right ambiance – all with voice commands.
-The starter kit includes four bulbs and a hub to connect them to the home network.
+They allow Dad to program the lights to turn on and off automatically, dim, and change color to create just the right ambiance — all with voice commands.
+The starter kit includes three bulbs, a hub to connect them to the home network, and a dimmer switch.

 29. A Date With You